Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Discussion

 \subsection{Model selection with GW events}

 Here, we compare our models by calculating the detectability-conditioned posterior odds for GW events with BHNS components.
-To carry out this comparison, we follow the formalism presented in \cite{mould2023}, which we briefly summarize in Appendix~\ref{ap:gw_comparison}.
-Selection effects are computed using public LVK injections \citep{KAGRA:2023pio} with a detection threshold in the false-alarm rate $<0.25\,\mathrm{yr}^{-1}$ \citep{abbottO3popandrate}.
+To carry out this comparison, we followed the formalism presented in \cite{mould2023}, which we briefly summarize in Appendix~\ref{ap:gw_comparison}.
+Selection effects were computed using public LVK injections \citep{KAGRA:2023pio} with a detection threshold in the false-alarm rate of $<0.25\,\mathrm{yr}^{-1}$ \citep{abbottO3popandrate}.

-Table~\ref{table:odds} presents the detectability-conditioned Bayes factors, \(\ln \mathcal{D}_{A/B}\), where model \(A\) corresponds to a Pop.~III model (as listed in Table~\ref{table:ic_costa}) and model \(B\) represents the fiducial Pop.~II model (kro1).
-These values are obtained by convolving the merger catalogs generated with \textsc{sevn} with \textsc{cosmo}$\mathcal{R}$\textsc{ate}, following the methodology described in Sec.~\ref{sec:mrd_methods}, and considering only mergers occurring at redshifts \(z < 2\).
-We compute Bayes factors for three GW events: GW190917, GW191219, and GW200105 \citep{gw200105_gw200115,gwtc2.1,gwtc3_2023}.
+Table~\ref{table:odds} presents the detectability-conditioned Bayes factors, \(\ln \mathcal{D}_{A/B}\), where model \(A\) corresponds to a Pop.~III model (as is listed in Table~\ref{table:ic_costa}) and model \(B\) represents the fiducial Pop.~II model (kro1).
+These values were obtained by convolving the merger catalogs generated with \textsc{sevn} with \textsc{cosmo}$\mathcal{R}$\textsc{ate}, following the methodology described in Sec.~\ref{sec:mrd_methods}, and considering only mergers occurring at redshifts \(z < 2\).
+We computed Bayes factors for three GW events: GW190917, GW191219, and GW200105 \citep{gw200105_gw200115,gwtc2.1,gwtc3_2023}.
 Our analysis includes GW190917, with a secondary mass within the lower mass gap (\(2-5\,\msun\)).
 The waveform parameters used to evaluate the Bayes factors are the primary mass, mass ratio, and redshift of each event.
 In this analysis, we only consider events with sufficient overlap between the observed parameters and the simulated distributions to ensure meaningful Bayes factor estimates.
 A decisive preference between models is typically indicated when \(|\ln \mathcal{D}_{A/B}| \gtrsim 5\) \citep{jeffreys1939}.

-Among the selected GW events, only one (GW191219) has primary mass \(m_1 > 20\,\msun\).
+Among the selected GW events, only one (GW191219) has a primary mass of \(m_1 > 20\,\msun\).
 It is generally expected that Pop.~II BHNS mergers with such high primary masses form in star clusters \citep{rastello2020,mas2020,mas2024}.
-However, as illustrated in Figs.~\ref{fig:m1_bhns} and \ref{fig:tdel_m1_bhns}, an alternative formation channel could derive from the evolution of isolated Pop.~III binaries.
+However, as is illustrated in Figs.~\ref{fig:m1_bhns} and \ref{fig:tdel_m1_bhns}, an alternative formation channel could derive from the evolution of isolated Pop.~III binaries.